• Skip to primary navigation

 There are two ways you can make cashew butter:

-Blender - it is absolutely possible to use a blender to make cashew butter or any nut butter.
-BUT there is a limitation, it usually requires a very powerful motor as blenders usually require liquid to blend successfully.
-I would only recommend this option if you have something as powerful as a Vitamix.
-I would not recommend using a stick blender either for the same reason, you need to blend for a longer period of time and this may burn out your motor.
+• We would only recommend this option if you have something as powerful as a Vitamix.
+We would not recommend using a stick blender either for the same reason, you need to blend for a longer period of time and this may burn out your motor.

 Pros - The good thing about Vitamix is you can start it chopping slowly and gradually increase the speed.